cheikhshift/jsonfaas/readme.md

 	var t Testmodel

 2. Add the following snippet within your newly placed `<end>` tag.
-Return a new `json.Decoder` with the input stream of your request's body.
-The syntax here is `r.Body` to refer to body input stream (In FaaS request body).
-The variable `r` is available to  GO code with`<end>` tags.
-IT refers to the request (`*http.Request`).
+It will create a new `json.Decoder` with the input stream of your request's body.
+The body input stream is referred to as  `r.Body` (AKA FaaS request body).
+The variable `r` is available to  GO code within `<end>` tags.
+It refers to the current request (`*http.Request`).

 	decoder := json.NewDecoder(r.Body)

 3. Add the following snippet within your newly placed `<end>` tag.
-This will attempt to convert your request body into interface `Testmodel`.
-Your request body data will be available with variable `t` The variable `err` declared within the snippet will be used to check for errors.
+This will attempt to decode your request body into the interface of `t` (`Testmodel`).
+Your request body data will then be available with variable `t`.
+The variable `err` declared within the snippet will be used to check for errors.

 	err := decoder.Decode(&t)

 4. Add the following snippet within your newly placed `<end>` tag.
 Evaluate if error is `nil`, if so panic.
+Since we're serverless it is safe to panic :).

 		if err != nil {
 			panic(err)
 		}

 Add the following snippet within your newly placed `<end>` tag.
-This will update the field value `FieldOne` to `"NewValue"`.
+This will update the field value of `FieldOne` to `"NewValue"`.

 	t.FieldOne = "NewValue"